Interrail 2 week itinerary for Central and Eastern Europe

 Don’t forget to get a Vienna City Card in order to get free access to tons of activities and sights in Vienna.

 Vienna is an LGBT-friendly destination and they even have some parties and activities for women only.
 Check if upcoming lesbian Pinked parties collide with your travel dates.

 Back to Berlin!
-4 hours after leaving Munich behind, Berlin awaits you.
 This is where we started out but you can also mix up this itinerary or start anywhere in the circle.
-Take a few extra days to relax or add extra destinations to your route if you have more time or if you like to travel faster.
+Take a few extra days to relax or add extra destinations into your route if you have more time or if you like to travel faster.

 Interrail from Prague to Berlin